K1ngc0de/Common-Modulus-Attack/README.md

 # Common-Modulus-Attack
-Linux command for analyze filt with public key
+Linux command for analyze file with public key

 openssl rsa -pubin -in <your file> -text -noout